Angelo and Pete find surprisingly great fishing-–-and countless species of fish—on the populated U.S. border waters of the St. Clair River.

 Angelo was beyond words when shooting this beautiful (and hot) episode of the Fish’n Canada Show.

-“In my 30 plus years of fishing, I’ve never experienced anything as remarkable as this”, exclaimed host Angelo Viola.
-“Of course we’ve had fish spit out smaller bait fish or other creatures, but never have I seen a duck ejected from the belly of a caught fish … and certainly not from a smallmouth bass!”
+“In my thirty-plus years of fishing, I’ve never experienced anything as remarkable as this,” says Angelo, looking back at the experience.
+“Of course we’ve had fish spit out smaller bait fish or other creatures, but never have I seen a duck ejected from the belly of a caught fish.
+And certainly not from a Smallmouth Bass!”

 - Walpole Island Rod and Gun Club